2acoin/2acoin-docs/api/daemon-http-rpc-api.md

 Also of note, TurtleCoin developers have altered and adapted the content to suit our implementation of the API.
 This was done independently of the Bytecoin development team.
 They neither endorse or acknowledge our changes.
 Feel free to adopt or change our content as per the [CC BY SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/) requirements.

 _TurtleCoin developers 2018_

+Also of note, 2ACoin developers have altered and adapted the content to suit our implementation of the API.
+This was done independently of any other development team.
+They neither endorse or acknowledge our changes.
+Feel free to adopt or change our content as per the [CC BY SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/) requirements.

+_2ACoin Developers 2019_